Need some help? Request a call back or call us +44 (0) 203 178 2048

 2. Meet the eligibility requirements: You must meet all the eligibility requirements for a civil partnership visa, including the financial, accommodation, and English language requirements.

-5. Wait for a decision: The processing time for civil partnership visa application can vary, but it typically takes around 8 weeks in the UK.
+5. Wait for a decision: The processing time for a civil partnership visa application can vary, but it typically takes around 8 weeks in the UK.

-It’s important to note that you can only switch to a civil partnership visa if you have entered into a civil partnership with your partner during the period of your proposed civil partner visa, and you must do so before your current visa expires.
-If you do not enter into your civil partnership within the validity period of your proposed civil partnership visa, you will have to leave the UK and make a new application from outside the country.
+It’s important to note that you can only switch to a civil partnership visa if you have entered into a civil partnership with your partner during your proposed civil partner visa, and you must do so before your current visa expires.
+If you do not enter into your civil partnership within the validity period of your proposed civil partnership visa, you will have to leave the UK and make a new application outside the country.